-The Committee was in charge of inquiring into and report on tobacco reduction strategies, with particular reference to the following:
+On 6 October 2020, the Senate resolved to establish a Select Committee on Tobacco Harm Reduction (the Committee).
+The Committee was in charge of inquiring into and reporting on tobacco reduction strategies, with particular reference to the following:

 (a) the treatment of nicotine vaping products (electronic cigarettes and smokeless tobacco) in developed countries similar to Australia (such as the United Kingdom, New Zealand, the European Union and United States), including but not limited to legislative and regulatory frameworks;

 (b) the impact nicotine vaping products have had on smoking rates in these countries, and the aggregate population health impacts of these changes in nicotine consumption;

 (c) the established evidence on the effectiveness of e-cigarettes as a smoking cessation treatment;

 (d) the established evidence on the uptake of e-cigarettes amongst non-smokers and the potential gateway effect onto traditional tobacco products;